develosi/factor_fitness/README.md

   }
 ]
 ```
 - Go to the Bucket policy tab and click 'policy generator', to create a policy.
 Choose 'S3 bucket policy', allow all principals by typing a star.
 From the action dropdown menu select 'GetObject'.
 Copy the ARN and paste it into the ARN box.
-Then click 'add statment' and then click 'generate policy'.
+Then click 'add statement' and then click 'generate policy'.
 Copy the policy into the bucket policy editor.
 Add a slash star onto the end of the resource key.
 Click 'save'.
 - Go to access control list tab, under public access, click on 'Everyone', select 'List Objects'.
 Then click 'save'.
 - Go to IAM (from services menu), click on 'groups' and create a new user group.
 Give the group a group name (example: 'manage-factorfitness').
 Then click 'create group'.
 - Click 'policies' in the dashboard, and then click 'create policy'.
 Go to the JSON tab.
 Click 'import managed policy'.
 Import 'AmazonS3FullAccess'.
 Get the bucket ARN from the bucket policy page in S3, and paste that in after 'Resource', as a list (first the ARN, then also the ARN with a slash and star).
 Click 'next tags' and then 'next review'.
 Give it a name and description.
 Click 'create policy'.